jamesplease/fi-calc-guide/src/configuration/additional-income.md

     <figcaption>Check the checkbox to adjust the income for inflation.</figcaption>
 </figure>

+Inflation begins accumulating immediately, even when you specify that the income does not begin after a number of years.

+For example, if you specify that additional income of $10,000 beginning in 20 years, the amount that you will receive on the 20th year will have $10,000 worth of purchasing power.
+This typically means that it will be nominally larger than $10,000.

+A future update will allow you to choose whether inflation adjustments begins immediately or once the income starts.
+In the meantime, if you need a particular nominal amount, you can compute what value would grow into that amount using a fixed inflation rate (like 3%) and input that value into the text field.

+Using the example above, you might enter $5,500.
+This is because $5,500 will become $9,933 after 20 years of inflation adjustments assuming 3% annual inflation.

 ### Income Frequency

 FI Calc supports complex income frequencies.
 For example, you may know that you